fenago/intro-ruby/lab_guides/Lab_8.md

 --------------------------------------------------------

-In this activity, we\'ll refactor our voting machine application that we have been building since Chapter 5, Object-Oriented Programming with Ruby, to output a log trail that we can use for debugging purposes.
+In this activity, we\'ll refactor our voting machine application that we have been building since Lab 5, Object-Oriented Programming with Ruby, to output a log trail that we can use for debugging purposes.

 The voting machine application has reported duplicate votes and